 The Clubhouse social media app recently launched on Google’s Android OS, more than a year since it became available on iPhone.
-We’ve also seen the startup generate hundreds of millions in funding in the past year as investors scramble for a piece of the pie of this latest social media darling.
+We’ve also studied the Clubhouse stats and noticed that the startup generated hundreds of millions in funding in the past year as investors scramble for a piece of the pie of this latest social media darling.

 But is the platform worth it for businesses to invest time and energy into?
 It does boast almost a million subscribers, and some business leaders swear by it.
 However, considering that the original hype has passed and fewer users are joining the app daily, should you still get on board?